 Optimize Salary-Dividend Mix

-As a business owner you are entitled to draw dividends from the corporation.
-When you work for the corporation, you are also eligible to draw salary for yourself from the corporation.
+As a business owner, you are entitled to draw dividends from the corporation.
+When you work for the corporation, you are also eligible to draw a salary for yourself from the corporation.

 Family income splitting for Owner-Managers

 If your spouse or children are involved in the business and work for your business, (re)consider paying them a reasonable salary for their services.
-This is especially helpful for the family members with lower income.
-Such salary payable are also deductible from corporation income on your corporation income tax return.
-Since salary is an earned income, it helps individuals with contribution to CPP and RRSP.
+This is especially helpful for family members with lower income.
+Such salary payable is also deductible from corporation income on your corporation income tax return.
+Since salary is an earned income, it helps individuals with the contribution to CPP and RRSP.

 Pay yourself Tax-Free Amounts from Corporation

-As mentioned before, you should exercise caution while using the above tax planning strategies since multiple factors influence each of the above situation.
+As mentioned before, you should exercise caution while using the above tax planning strategies since multiple factors influence each of the above situations.
 There are resources available on the Canada Revenue Agency’s website and you can use them.
 However, it is highly recommended to use a tax adviser in Canada who specializes in personal taxes and corporate income tax services.
-Maroof HS CPA Professional Corporation provide comprehensive tax services in Canada to both individuals and businesses.
+Maroof HS CPA Professional Corporation provides complete tax services in Canada to both individuals and businesses.
 You can get in touch to discuss tax planning for you or your corporation in Canada.